wavemotion-dave/NINTV-DS/README.md

 royalty provided the this copyright notice is used and wavemotion-dave (NINTV-DS) and Kyle Davis (BLISS) are thanked profusely.

+Sample Overlay graphics (other than the default generic keypad) are provided for personal use only and do not fall under this license model - the original copyright holders of the images is retained.

 The NINTV-DS emulator is offered as-is, without any warranty.

 Credits :